-This document is intended to provide non-exhaustive, general information.
-This document may contain or incorporate by reference public information not separately reviewed, approved or endorsed by SFIL or CAFFIL and accordingly, no representation, warranty or undertaking, express or implied, is made and no responsibility or liability is accepted by SFIL or CAFFIL as to the fairness, accuracy, reasonableness or completeness of such information.
+This document is intended to provide non-exhaustive and general information.
+This document may contain or incorporate by reference public information not separately reviewed, approved or endorsed by SFIL or CAFFIL and accordingly, no representation, warranty or undertaking, expressed or implied, is made and no responsibility or liability is accepted by SFIL or CAFFIL as to the fairness, accuracy, reasonableness or completeness of such information.

 This document may contain statements about future events and expectations that are forward-looking statements.
 None of the future projections, expectations, estimates or prospects in this document should be taken as forecasts or promises nor should they be taken as implying any indication, assurance or guarantee that the assumptions on which such future projections, expectations, estimates or prospects have been prepared are correct or exhaustive or, in the case of the assumptions, fully stated in the document.
 Neither SFIL nor CAFFIL has, and undertakes no obligation to update, modify or amend this document or the statements contained herein to reflect actual changes in assumptions or changes in factors affecting these statements or to otherwise notify any addressee if any information, opinion, projection, forecast or estimate set forth herein changes or subsequently becomes inaccurate.

 This document is not intended to be and should not be construed as providing legal or financial advice.
-It does not constitute an offer or invitation to sell or any solicitation of any offer to subscribe for or purchase or a recommendation regarding any securities, and nothing contained herein shall form the basis of any contract or commitment whatsoever and it has not been approved by any security regulatory authority.
+It does not constitute an offer or invitation to sell or any solicitation of any offer to subscribe for or purchase or a recommendation regarding any securities of SFIL or CAFFIL, and nothing contained herein shall form the basis of any contract or commitment whatsoever and it has not been approved by any security regulatory authority.

-The distribution of this document and of the information it contains may be subject to legal restrictions in some countries.
+This material is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where such distribution or use would be contrary to law or regulation.
 Persons who might come into possession of it must inquire as to the existence of such restrictions and comply with them.